Enabling

 below are the specifics, in a nutshell, of what is needed for a Linux terminal server project suited for

-education project in
+project in USA

 We